ONSdigital/rm-sample-service/README.md

 For each sample unit; we create a Party Creation request and ship it off to the `Sample.Party` queue.
 Sample itself if listening on that queue and will pick up its own message to send to party via a rest call, then it sends an event to the event exchange where the event is `sample PERSISTED` (This exchange has no bindings associated with it so im guess this is just completely ignored and not required?).

 SampleUnitDistributor - For each collection exercise job that has not been completed (jobcomplete=false), look for active sample summaries and send the `PERSISTED` sample unit to the `Sample.SampleDelivery` queue.
-A lock is put on the Redis database because it can only be done synchronously - lock the redis database so we can safely query the postgres database, this is another massive smell that needs a redesign.

 ## Quick guide